Server Error

 • when a control failed too many audits, etc.

-We use statuses across all modules to highlight these flags and we ship eramba with hundreds of them preconfigured for you.
+We use statuses across all modules to highlight these flags and we ship eramba with hundreds of them preconfigured for you, there are hundreds of conditions available to you.
+When a status triggers (or not) additional notifications and automation can be initiated.